GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README.md

 1. Run the `05_deploy_lookup_and_scann_caip.ipynb` notebook.
 This covers deploying the embedding lookup model and ScaNN index (wrapped in a Flask app to add functionality) created by the solution.
-1. Optionally, complete the steps in [Delete the GCP resources](#delete-the-gcp-resources).
+1. If you don't want to keep the resources you created for this solution, complete the steps in [Delete the GCP resources](#delete-the-gcp-resources).

 #### Run the solution by using a TFX pipeline